epam/ai-dial/docs/Deployment/OpenAI Model Deployment.md

 To deploy a model to AI DIAL, it is necessary to add it to config and configure an adapter for it.

-### Add model to AI DIAL core config
+### Add Model to AI DIAL Core Config

 Add you model with its parameters in the `models` section.

-Refer to [AI DIAL Configuration](https://github.com/epam/ai-dial-core/blob/development/sample/aidial.config.json#L30) to view an example.
+> Refer to [AI DIAL Configuration](https://github.com/epam/ai-dial-core/blob/development/sample/aidial.config.json#L30) to view an example.

-Refer to [Configuration](./configuration.md#core-parameters) to view the description of parameters.
+> Refer to [Configuration](./configuration.md#core-parameters) to view the description of parameters.

 ### Configure Adapter

-> Refer to [Adapter for OpenAI](https://github.com/epam/ai-dial-adapter-openai) to view documentation for a OpenAI AI DIAL Adapter.

 To work with models, we use applications called Adapters.
 You can configure OpenAI Adapter via [environment variables](https://github.com/epam/ai-dial-adapter-openai#environment-variables).

+> Refer to [Adapter for OpenAI](https://github.com/epam/ai-dial-adapter-openai) to view documentation for a OpenAI AI DIAL Adapter.

 ```yaml
 ### examples of basic configurations of adapters ###